 August 3, 2015

-Below are recipes to make deodorant with essential oils.
-Always test on a small part of your skin first before using all over your face or body.
-Please be sure your skin can handle the blend before being covered in it.
+Always test on a small part of your skin first before using on your body.

 Combine all ingredients in a spray bottle or roller ball container.
 Shake well before every use.